 Pork Ribs (5/5 NOMs)

-A beautiful presentation and amazing taste made the Pork Ribs our favorite dish of the night..
+A beautiful presentation and amazing taste made the Pork Ribs our favorite dish of the night.
 Not much to say here except that these ribs are amazing!
-Covered in soy, ginger and Happy Lady spice, which is also known as Lao Gan Ma Chili Crisp Sauce, these ribs were cooked to perfection with meat that falls off the bone.
-Not the cheapest dish with a $17 price tag, but it is so good, you will forget about it.
+Covered in soy, ginger, and Happy Lady seasoning, which is also known as Lao Gan Ma Chili Crisp Sauce, these ribs were cooked to perfection with meat that falls off the bone.
+It is not the cheapest dish with a $17 price tag, but it is so good that you will forget about it.
 That much sauce does make for one messy dish.
 Good thing they come with some wipes!
 However, we all know that you will lick your fingers clean.
-It’s so good, you’ll maybe even lick a neighbor’s finger.
+It’s so good, and you’ll maybe even lick a neighbor’s finger.

 BBQ Platter (5/5 NOMs)

 It’s the one plate of meat to rule them all — the BBQ Platter, which includes three different kinds of meaty goodness!
-What’s not to love with its crispy pork belly, char siu (Cantonese roasted pork) and soy chicken?
-Plus, it’s served with some side sauces, veggies and rice.
+What’s not to love with its crispy pork belly, char siu (Cantonese roasted pork), and soy chicken?
+Plus, it’s served with some side sauces, veggies, and rice.
 Every piece of meat was so good that we just naturally enjoyed it slowly to savor every bite.
 Our favorite (no surprise) was the crispy pork belly.
 The rice was also surprisingly good and very sticky and soft.
-This is their most expensive dish with a large hit of $42, but the quality of this dish makes it worth it.
-Still though, it left us wishing for more of this delicious meat!
+This is their most expensive dish with a large hit of $42, but this dish’s quality makes it worth it.
+Still, though, it left us wishing for more of this delicious meat!